Walter H. Durfee: The Father of the Modern Grandfather Clock

 How did Durfee drive his success?
 3 key reasons:

-- Clocks had to be of the most outstanding, unequaled and highest quality
+- Clocks were the most outstanding, unequaled and highest quality

-- Walter used his architectural background with his knowledge of antiques to have cases of superior design
+- Walter used his architectural background with his knowledge of antiques to design cases of superior design

 - Durfee held the sole rights to the Harrington tubular chimes in the USA